pointOfive/Home/Analysis/README.md

 <details>
 <summary>
-Example K-folds Cross Validation and Grid Search Functionality (click to expand)
+Example K-folds Cross Validation and Grid Search Functionality is available to see here
 </summary>

 <br>